sdatspun2/idempotency-header/draft.md

 This section is meant to inform developers, information providers, and users of known security concerns specific to the idempotency keys.

-For idempotent request handling, the resources MAY make use of the value in the idempotency key to look up the idempotent request cache such as a persistent store, for duplicate requests, matching the key.
-If the resource does not validate the value of the idempotency key, prior to performing the lookup, it MAY lead to various forms of security attacks, compromising itself.
-To avoid such situations, the resource SHOULD publish the expected format of the idempotency key  and always validate the value as per the published specification for the key, before processing the request.
+For idempotent request handling, the resources MAY make use of the value in the idempotency key to look up a cache or a persistent store for duplicate requests matching the key.
+If the resource does not validate the value of the idempotency key prior to performing such a lookup, it MAY lead to various forms of security attacks and compromise.
+To avoid such situations, the resource SHOULD publish the expected format of the idempotency key, algorithm used to generate it and always validate the key value as per the published specification before processing any request.